Securing Multi-Agent Systems Against Corruptions via Node Contribution Backpropagation: Experiment

-\textbf{MAS design}.
-Regarding the MAS graph structure, in experiments with fixed graph structures, we used two configurations—flat~\citep{li2023flat1,wang2023flat2} (where all agents are equal and collaboratively discuss to reach conclusions) and hierarchy~\citep{chen2023hierarchy1,liang2023hierarchy2} (where agents assume roles such as answerers and reviewers to complete tasks)—to evaluate the MAS's performance.
+\textbf{MAS Design}.
+For fixed graph structures, we used two configurations: Flat~\citep{li2023flat1,wang2023flat2}, where all agents are equal and collaborate, and Hierarchy~\citep{chen2023hierarchy1,liang2023hierarchy2}, where agents assume distinct roles such as answerers and reviewers.
+Detailed MAS configurations are in Appendix~\ref{sec: mas_design_detail}.